UAB-IT/linear/.github/CONTRIBUTING.md

 ## Developing
 Take a look at this project's [wiki](https://github.com/UAB-IT/website-design/wiki) for more things to be mindful of while developing on this project.

-Build the project using the terminal to run `npm run build`, then test the code on the development servers by uploading the distributable files to the dev server's media folder.
+Build the project using the terminal `npm run build`, then test the code on the development servers by uploading the distributable files to the dev server's media folder.
+JavaScript will need to be copied and pasted into a custom module in the `ribbon` position.

 ### To make a bug fix
 1. Make a branch off of `master` named `[FIX]<name>`